 We educate the public about the incidence and effects of pollution and human activities on swans and other wildfowl on the UK's rivers and waterways.

 We aim to provide a professionally managed treatment centre to continue in perpetuity, not dependent upon any one person or group for its survival.

-Our centre on Cuckoo Weir Island includes a dedicated treatment centre and intensive care unit (recently extended to nine heated pens).
-We have three core staff members, supported by a hands-on management team of Trustees.
+Our centre on Cuckoo Weir Island includes a dedicated treatment centre and intensive care unit with nine heated pens.

 We can house up to 180 swans and on average, we are called to rescue over 700 swans and admit over 300 for treatment in any given year.
 We work within a 50-mile radius of our site and can advise a course of action for any enquiries outside of this radius.

 We work with RSPCA, Thames Valley Police, Metropolitan Police, Network Rail as well as other wildlife organisations whose inspectors will call us to help with swan rescues throughout the South East.
 Additionally, we have links with The Rangers who work in country parks and call on us for advice and help.